 There was this Oscar-nominated film by Jan Hrebejk.
 In English the title is Divided We Fall.
 But the original Musíme si pomáhat fits better.

 Stefan Kitanov - Kita

-Director and producer of Sofia International Film Festival
+Director of Sofia International Film Festival

 FILM OF THE DAY: PETYA OF MY PETYA